ZhengguanLi/client-server-system/README.md

 # Client Server System

-The client-server system is a socket programming in C language (Linux environment) which implements a pair of client and server that can achieve simple password verification to indicate the current market value of the stock.
+The client-server system is a socket programming application in C language (Linux environment) which implements a pair of client and server that can achieve simple password verification to indicate the current market value of the stock.

 ## Usage